usnistgov/FIPS201/_FIPS201/system.md

 [Figure 3-2](#fig-3-2) presents these PIV activities and depicts the PIV Card request as the initial activity and PIV Card termination as the end of life.

-[^DPCLifecycle]: The lifecyle activities of derived PIV credential are described in SP 800-157.
+[^DPCLifecycle]: The lifecycle activities of derived PIV credentials are described in SP 800-157.

 [Figure 3-2.
 PIV Card Lifecycle Activities](#fig-3-2){:name="fig-3-2"}